 |Maximum Debt-to-Income Ratio||Less than 50%|

 Minimum Down Payment

-Conventional loan down payment requirement is 3% or an LTV ratio less than 97%, therefore, on a $300,000 home, you must provide an upfront sum of $9,000.
-Private mortgage insurance (PMI) will be required as the down payment is less than 20%.
-The minimum down payment is one of the lowest as compared to a majority of programs.
-However, you must be a first-time home buyer and be purchasing a single-unit family home.
+The conventional loan down payment requirement is 3% or an LTV ratio less than 97%.
+However, you must be a first-time home buyer and be purchasing a single-unit family home in order to be able to make a down payment of as low as 3%.
 If you are not a first-time homebuyer or are getting an adjustable-rate mortgage, you must put at least 5% down.
 An adjustable-rate mortgage uses a variable mortgage rate which changes with a benchmark index like the prime rate along with an additional credit spread.

 Minimum Credit Score

 Your DTI ratio must be less than 50%, which means less than 50% of your monthly income should be going towards monthly debt and interest repayments.
 For example, if your monthly income is $5,000, less than $2,500 ($5,000 x 50%) should be spent on debt repayments per month.
 However, not all lenders allow a maximum DTI ratio as high as 50%.

 Some might have a maximum DTI limit of 43% or 36%.
 The Qualified Mortgage (QM) rule, from the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act), requires residential mortgages to have a DTI ratio of 43% or less in order to be considered a Qualified Mortgage, alongside other criteria.
 Non-QM mortgages can avoid these rules.